schorsch1976/blogcxx/README.md

 - more stable
 - better markdown support with libcmark-gfm
 - get source from git and not from mercurial
-- template engine got replaced by htmltemplate, like perl [HTML::template](https://metacpan.org/pod/HTML::Template) but it is a straight forward simple implementation to get rid of json and inja because inja didn't work on freebsd
+- template engine got replaced by htmltemplate++, like perl [HTML::template](https://metacpan.org/pod/HTML::Template) but it is a straight forward simple implementation to get rid of json and inja because inja didn't work on freebsd.
+It was written from me.

 ## Current version